Sourdough Cinnamon Raisin Loaf

 Notes:

-Baker’s schedule option 1: Mix your dough the night before and allow to ferment and rise for 8-10 hours.
+Baker’s Schedule Option 1: Mix your dough the night before and allow to ferment and rise for 8-10 hours.
 Shape in the morning and final rise for 2 hours then bake.

-Baker’s schedule option 2: Mix your dough in the early morning and allow to ferment and rise for 8-10 hours during the day.
+Baker’s Schedule Option 2: Mix your dough in the early morning and allow to ferment and rise for 8-10 hours during the day.
 Shape in the evening/night and final rise for 2 hours then bake.

 • Feed your starter and use within 12 hours of mixing your dough.